IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 * `IMFAuthenticationContext` protocol is provided by {{site.data.keyword.amashort}} client SDK so that developer can report back authentication challenge answers or failure during crendtials collection (e.g. user cancelled)
 * `NSDictionary` containing a custom authentication challenge as returned by a Custom Identity Provider

-By calling the `authenticationContext:didReceiveAuthenticationChallenge` method the {{site.data.keyword.amashort}} client SDK is delegating control to developer and putting itself into a waiting-for-credentials mode.
-It is developer responsibility to collect credentials and report them back to the {{site.data.keyword.amashort}} client SDK by using one of `IMFAuthenticationContext` protocol methods as will be described below.
+By calling the `authenticationContext:didReceiveAuthenticationChallenge` method, the {{site.data.keyword.amashort}} client SDK is delegating control to the developer and putting itself into a waiting-for-credentials mode.
+It is the responsibility of the developer to collect credentials and report them back to the {{site.data.keyword.amashort}} client SDK by using one of the following `IMFAuthenticationContext` protocol methods:

 ```
 - (void)authenticationContext:(id<IMFAuthenticationContext>)context
 						didReceiveAuthenticationSuccess:(NSDictionary *)userInfo;
 ```

 This method is called after a successful authentication.
-The arguments include IMFAuthenticationContext and an optional NSDictionary containing extended info about authentication success.
+The arguments include `IMFAuthenticationContext` and an optional `NSDictionary` that contains extended information about authentication success.

 ```
 - (void)authenticationContext:(id<IMFAuthenticationContext>)context
 						didReceiveAuthenticationFailure:(NSDictionary*)userInfo;
 ```

 This method is called after authentication failure.
-The arguments include IMFAuthenticationContext and an optional NSDictionary containing extended info about authentication failure.
+The arguments include `IMFAuthenticationContext` and an optional `NSDictionary` that contains extended information about authentication failure.

 ## IMFAuthenticationContext protocol
 {: #custom-ios-sdk-authcontext}

-`IMFAuthenticationContext` is supplied as an argument to the `authenticationContext:didReceiveAuthenticationChallenge` method of a custom `IMFAuthenticationHandler`.
-It is developer's responsibility to collect credentials and use `IMFAuthenticationContext` methods to either return credentials to {{site.data.keyword.amashort}} client SDK or report a failure.
-Use one of the below methods
+The `IMFAuthenticationContext` protocol is supplied as an argument to the `authenticationContext:didReceiveAuthenticationChallenge` method of a custom `IMFAuthenticationHandler`.
+It is the responsibility of the developer to collect credentials and use `IMFAuthenticationContext` methods to either return credentials to {{site.data.keyword.amashort}} client SDK or report a failure.
 ```
 -(void) submitAuthenticationChallengeAnswer:(NSDictionary*) answer;